-- Complete at least 15 transferrable hours at MCC with a GPA of 3.5. - Submit an Honors Application. - Submit two letters of recommendation completed by MCC faculty or staff. - Conduct an interview with the admissions committee.
+- Must remain at MCC at least one year.

+- Submit an Honors Application.

+- Submit two letters of recommendation completed by MCC faculty or staff.

 Students admitted to The Phil Hardin Foundation Honors College are expected to set high standards for themselves, both academically and behaviorally.
 Students are required to remain enrolled in 15 hours and maintain a 3.25 GPA.
 If a student's enrollment falls below 15 hours, the student may be immediately dismissed from the Honors College.
 If a student's GPA drops below 3.25, he or she will be placed on probation for one semester.
 If at the end of the probation period the student's GPA is still below 3.25, he or she will be dismissed from the Honors College.
 Students who receive disciplinary sanctions from the institution are subject to be dismissed from the Honors College.